 If you keep your balance in credit they can deliver healthy returns, but can prove expensive if you dip into the red, so if you frequently have a low balance it’s better to opt for an account that offers cheaper agreed borrowing.

 Many others offer attractive up-front offers to tempt you into switching.
 There’s normally a couple hoops to jump through, but if it’s very easy to do through the Current Account Switching Service, and returns can be lucrative.

+Millions of people have switched their current account since the service was launched in 2013.
 Each week Moneywise will be bringing you the best of what the current account market has to offer.

 Nationwide’s FlexDirect account pays 5% interest on balances of up to £2,500.
 However, that’s an introductory 12-month offer and when it ends the rate drops to just 1% interest on the first £2,500.
 Agreed overdrafts are free for the first year.
 You’ll need to pay in at least £1,000 a month.

 Alternatively, the TSB Classic Plus account will pay 3% interest on balances up to £1,500.
 You’ll need to pay in at least £500 a month, register for internet banking, opt in for online bank statements and paperless correspondence to get the headline rate.

 The Santander 123 Current Account pays 1.5% interest on balances up to £20,000.
 That's a substantial cut from its previous 3% top interest tier, but still better than most.
 There’s a £5 monthly fee, but also very generous cashback on household and utility bills.

 Tesco Bank will pay 3% interest on balances up to £3,000 and rewards debit card spending with Clubcard points.
 You’ll earn 5 points for every £4 you spend in Tesco (effectively 1.25%), and 1 point for every £8 spend elsewhere (0.125%).

 Best introductory offers